 2006 Ideas of Landscape.
 Oxford, Blackwell.
 Selected by Margaret Drabble as one of her Books of the Year.

 2010 Archaeological Theory: An Introduction.
 Second revised edition.
 Oxford, Blackwell.

 2010 English Houses 1300-1800: Vernacular Architecture, Social Life.
 London, Longman.

 2017 (ed.)
 Lived Experience in the Later Middle Ages: Studies of Bodiam and Other Elite Sites in South-East England.
-St Andrews, Highfield Press; see also project website at http://sites.northwestern.edu/medieval-buildings/.
+St Andrews, Highfield Press; full text is also available at ResearchGate, and on the project website at http://sites.northwestern.edu/medieval-buildings/.

 Selected Recent Papers

 2011 On the nature of empiricism in archaeology.
-Journal of the Royal Anthropological Institute, 764-787.
+Journal of the Royal Anthropological Institute 17, 764-787.

 2011 English culture in the Atlantic world.
 In Leone, M. and Schablitsky, J. (eds), Historical Archaeology and the Importance of Material things II.
 Society for Historical Archaeology Special Publication Series 9, 167-185.